What Is Microsoft 365 Copilot and How Does It Work?

 Enterprise Deployment Strategy: The 4-Phase Approach

-After deploying Microsoft 365 Copilot across more than 40 enterprise organizations since its general availability, EPC Group has refined a four-phase deployment methodology that minimizes risk and maximizes adoption success.
+EPC Group has deployed Microsoft 365 Copilot in over 40 enterprise organizations since its general availability.
+We have developed a four-phase deployment methodology.
+This approach minimizes risk and maximizes adoption success.

 Phase 1: Readiness Assessment and Data Preparation (Weeks 1-3)